syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Data-Binding.md

     </tr>
 </table>

-You can specify particular row with `index` property and its height with `height` property in the rows' property collection.
+You can specify particular row with `Index` property and its height with `Height` property in the `Rows` property collection.
 The following code illustrates cell binding in Spreadsheet,

 {% highlight cshtml %}